πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Declaration, Assignment, and Overwriting

-To use a variable, you first declare it (reserve storage in memory), then assign a value to it.
+Before you can use a variable, you declare it (which reserves storage in memory), then assign a value to it.

 int num; // Declaration: reserve memory for the variable